How to Research and Identify Antiques

 Commonly Used Methods

 A piece with such details is one that may be of the period.
 It can also be a later reproduction.
 Antique lovers know that originals from that time have value.
 They also know that items that were equally well crafted in that kind of style also have value.
-A buyer in search of a specific kind of piece such as a Queen Anne dressing table or veneer side chair can learn to see how the details all come together to create an organic whole that instantly appeals to their taste.
+A buyer in search of a specific kind of pieces such as a Queen Anne dressing table.
+They can learn to see how the details all come together.

 Items from more recent time frames can also be antiques.
 For example, furniture pieces designed by Ray Eames date back several decades.
 These pieces were — and still are — prized by those who appreciate the thoughtful and innovative style that changed the way Americans thought about how they live at home.
 People who love to antique can quickly learn what distinguishes one piece from a piece that might not quite live up to the promise and elegance of the original style.

-Another method of researching and identifying antique is via being able to understand the meaning and significance of maker’s marks and signatures.
+Another method of researching and identify antiques is by being able to understand the meaning and significance of the maker’s marks and signatures.
 These are marks that makers put on their piece in order to indicate they were the real deal.
 Many kinds of items have marks.
 An item like jewelry that is made from silver or gold may be stamped 92.5 indicating that it is largely made from such metals and therefore has intrinsic value.
 The buyer can look closely at places where it is likely to be seen such as the underside of one leg or at the base of the vase.

 Those in search of the exact right piece for their home should make full use of all available resources at their disposal.
 Books offer an indication of what to look for when determining the origin and style of a piece.
 There are also easily available lists of prominent maker’s marks.
 Few things are more fun than finding a great piece and realizing the history and craft that went into it.